© 2020 All rights reserved hunter coast painting

 Working With a Professional

 An experienced, professional painter can simplify the process of painting your home.
-A professional will help you assess your needs, identify areas that require repairs and also recommend appropriate surface treatments and specify the types of paint needed for each area.
-They are also experienced in recommending paint colours that complement architectural styles and create moods, as they have typically worked on many homes of all different era’s and styles.
+A professional will help you assess your needs, identify areas that require repairs and also ways to fix things.
+They are also experienced in recommending paint colours as they have typically worked on many homes of all different era’s and styles.

 A professional painter knows how to prepare surfaces, including when sealers are needed and what types of primers are effective for the area to be painted and achieve the highest level of finish.
 A professional is also familiar with the different types of paints and can recommend durable applications that weather well in our climate of Newcastle in New South Wales.
 The last thing you want is to have new paint fail after a storm or scorching summer temperatures!